hyyc116/RASIA/README.md

 3. After checking, build the section header based dataset.

-4. We use three models: SVM,CRF,DICTIONARY, baseline is CRF and features used in [Parscit](https://github.com/knmnyn/ParsCit).
+4. We use three models: SVM,CRF baseline is CRF and features used in [Parscit](https://github.com/knmnyn/ParsCit).

 ##### Section content based identification